Welcome to Peach Season.

 Be careful when caring for your peaches – they bruise very easily!
 Try to use any bruised or softer fruit first.
 Our peaches are already washed, but we always recommend a quick rinse.

 Let them soften.
 Lay them out for 1-3 days on your counter stem-side down without stacking them.
 The warmer the room temperature is, the quicker they will soften.
-Peaches are ready to eat when they are soft to the touch and have a strong, peachy aroma.
+Peaches are ready to eat when soft to the touch and have a strong, peachy aroma.

 Our peaches come from Georgia’s oldest peach farm, Pearson Farm, in Fort Valley, Georgia.